paullouisageneau/libdatachannel/README.md

 The WebRTC stack is fully compatible with Firefox and Chromium, see [Compatibility](#Compatibility) below.

-Licensed under LGPLv2, see [LICENSE](https://github.com/paullouisageneau/libdatachannel/blob/master/LICENSE).
+libdatachannel is licensed under LGPLv2, see [LICENSE](https://github.com/paullouisageneau/libdatachannel/blob/master/LICENSE).

+libdatachannel is available on [AUR](https://aur.archlinux.org/packages/libdatachannel/) and [vcpkg](https://vcpkg.info/port/libdatachannel).

 ## Dependencies